 Another sacrifice pet owners make is the ability to indulge in spontaneous travel or overnight stays without having a plan in place to care for their fur babies.
 Cat owners may think they’ve solved this dilemma by adopting a pet who uses an indoor toilet and doesn’t seem to crave human interaction as dogs do.
 So how many days can you safely leave a cat alone anyway?

 In general, cats should never be left for more than 24 hours without someone at least checking on them.
 In this article, we’ll discuss the reasons behind this recommendation, as well as go over some options for providing care for your cat no matter how long you’ll be away from home.

-Why Your Cat Can’t Stay Home Alone Too Long
+The 5 Reasons Your Cat Can’t Stay Home Alone Too Long

 Here are a few reasons why you shouldn’t leave your cat alone for more than 24 hours.1

 Hopefully, your house is already relatively cat-proof, with no toxic houseplants or dangerous substances within reach of your kitty.
 However, cats are notorious for finding ways to cause trouble or put themselves in danger that you’d never expect.
 Kind of like toddlers.

 If you leave your cat alone for a long time, you run the risk that they’ll get into a dangerous situation or, say, lock themselves in a closet away from their food and water bowls.
 Having someone check on your cat at least once a day will help eliminate a lot of that risk.

 Another reason you don’t want to leave your cat alone too long is that they could develop a medical issue or illness that goes untreated until it’s too late.

 Cats are susceptible to some specific conditions that put them more at risk if left alone.
 For example, male cats can develop a urinary blockage that can quickly become life-threatening if not treated.
 If a cat, especially an overweight one, stops eating for a few days they can develop a serious condition called hepatic lipidosis.

 3. Changes In Routine